qgis/QGIS-Documentation/docs/training_manual/complete_analysis/analysis_combination.rst

 not really suitable, so we can now refine the analysis.

-We want to ensure that our analysis returns only those buildings which fall entirely within the :kbd:`suitable_terrain` layer.
+We want to ensure that our analysis returns only those buildings which fall entirely within the :guilabel:`suitable_terrain` layer.
 How would you achieve this?
 Use one or more Vector Analysis tools and remember that our buildings are all over 100m squared in size.